mcp-rune 0.107.0

 Source

-MCP Apps are interactive HTML user interfaces that render inside MCP clients (Claude Desktop, COC, MCP Inspector).
+MCP Apps are interactive HTML user interfaces that render inside MCP clients with UI support (e.g. Claude Desktop, MCP Inspector).
 They use the @modelcontextprotocol/ext-apps extension protocol to communicate bidirectionally with the MCP server.

 Architecture Overview